cyhwilliam/Inner/README.md

 NOTE:

 1.Retrieve or refresh captcha using the url `/api/captcha`.
+It will return a 120x34 GIF image

 2.Passwords should be MD5-hashed at front-end.